wefcdse/fpv20/readme.md

 - set throttle's calibration type to `max min`
 - enter a world, turn the switch. and enjoy flying!

+slow motion

+- set one channel's name to the same as `config/fpv20_client.json/slow_motion_switch_name`
+- when this channel's value is over 0.5, it starts slow motion, the drone will fly slow.

 use the receiver block:

 - select a controller